EndPointCorp/end-point-blog/2020/06/16/jamstack-conf-virtual-may-2020.html.md

 ### The business side of the Jamstack

 [Ana Rossetto](https://twitter.com/_anarossetto_) shared how her company has been having great success with the Jamstack.
 Previously, the agency had been building projects for clients with Drupal.
-She walked through a project she and the team built to encourage people to buy from small, locally owned businesses.
+She walked through a project she and the team built to encourage people to buy from small, locally-owned businesses.
 She was impressed with what they were able to create in a very short amount of time.

 ### Build plugin authors’ session

 After the main talks there were several sessions.
-In the hopin app, I was able to peek into some of these and the presenters and attendees were chatting (both text chat and video).
+In the Hopin app, I was able to peek into some of these and the presenters and attendees were chatting (both text chat and video).
 This was very much like the experience of peeking into conference rooms at a physical venue and choosing whether to stay and participate or move on.
 After some wandering I chose to attend a session with three Netlify build plugin authors.

 ![Peter telling us about subfont](/blog/2020/06/16/jamstack-conf-virtual-may-2020/subfont.png)

 [Peter Müller](https://mntr.dk/) built [Subfont](https://github.com/Munter/netlify-plugin-subfont) with a friend.
-He demonstrated how subsetting web fonts (i.e. only loading the characters & glyphs you really need) can dramatically improve frontend performance.
-He compared the [webpagetest](https://webpagetest.org/) results for Google Fonts with and without Subfont and Subfont was seconds faster!
+He demonstrated how subsetting web fonts (i.e. only loading the characters &amp; glyphs you really need) can dramatically improve frontend performance.
+He compared the [WebPageTest](https://webpagetest.org/) results for Google Fonts with and without Subfont and Subfont was seconds faster!
 I have subset and locally hosted webfonts in several client projects here at End Point.
 It takes time and is a manual process.
 Peter’s plugin makes this excellent performance improvement relatively painless.

-[David Darnes](https://darn.es/) demoed his build plugin to [turn ghost content into markdown files](https://github.com/daviddarnes/netlify-plugin-ghost-markdown).
+[David Darnes](https://darn.es/) demoed his build plugin to [turn Ghost content into Markdown files](https://github.com/daviddarnes/netlify-plugin-ghost-markdown).
 Very interesting and it seemed flexible enough to work with other tools as well.

 [Gleb Bahmutov](https://twitter.com/bahmutov) presented the build plugin he created to run [Cypress](https://www.cypress.io/) tests as part of your Netlify build process.
 It was amazing to see how simple it was (single devDependency and single line in the netlify.toml config file).